Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: GHD approach to Inhomogeneous Quenches

 In general $\lambda_j$ need not to be real, and can take arbitrary values in the complex plane.
 In addition, there might also be different species of quasiparticles connected to different physical degrees of freedom.
 For instance, in a Bethe-ansatz integrable system of particles with spin (like the Hubbard model~\cite{essler2005one} or the Yang-Gaudin model~\cite{korepin1997quantum}) one has two distinct species of quasiparticles parametrised by disjoint sets $\{\lambda_j\}$ and $\{\mu_j\}$.
 Roughly speaking one is connected with spin and the other with charge degrees of freedom.
 For simplicity, in this section we will restrict to the case of a single species.

 For large volumes, the rapidities $\{\lambda_j\}$ arrange themselves in regular patterns in the complex plane which are obtained combining a number of ``basic" configurations where the rapidities stay at a fixed distance from one another.
 The latter can be specified by a real rapidity and are interpreted as bound states formed by the elementary quasiparticles.
-Moreover, in the thermodynamic limit these real rapidities become dense and one can describe a solution of \eqref{eq:bethe_eq} in terms of sets of quasi-momenta distributions $\rho_n(\lambda)$.
+Moreover, in the thermodynamic limit the values that these real rapidities can take become dense and one can describe a solution of \eqref{eq:bethe_eq} in terms of sets of quasi-momenta distributions $\rho_n(\lambda)$.
 Here, $n$ takes discrete positive integer values, and $\rho_n(\lambda)$ is interpreted as the distribution of the quasi-momenta for a bound-state of $n$ quasiparticles.

 In summary, in all Bethe-ansatz integrable models eigenstates can be described using root densities as discussed in Sec.~\ref{sec:thermo} but, differently from the non-interacting case, for each eigenstate there is now a set of functions $\{\rho_n(\lambda)\}$ (rather than a single one) with $\lambda \in [-\Lambda,\Lambda]$ and $n=1,\ldots,N_b$.
-The maximal values $\Lambda$ and $N_b$ that $\lambda$ and $n$ can take depend on the details of the model.
+The maximal values $\Lambda$ and $N_b$ that $\lambda$ and $n$ can take depend on the details of the model and they both can be infinite.